Hit by ‘Naxal fire’, IAF chopper crashlands in Chhattisgarh

-In the first incident of its kind, an Indian Air Force Mi 17 helicopter on its way to rescue policemen injured in an encounter with Maoists, crash-landed Friday after the extremists allegedly fired at it in Chhattisgarh's Sukma district, officials said.
+In the first incident of its kind, an Indian Air Force Mi-17 helicopter on its way to rescue policemen injured in an encounter with Maoists crash-landed Friday after the extremists fired at it in Chhattisgarh's Sukma district, officials said.

-"The six IAF personnel walked to the nearby CRPF camp after the helicopter crash-landed.
+"The six IAF personnel walked to the nearby CRPF camp after the helicopter crashlanded.
 One of our constables who was on board was injured and could not come back.
-We are yet to ascertain why the IAF personnel left him behind," said Abhishek Shandilya, superintendent of police, Sukma.
-There were seven people on board including the six IAF personnel.
+We are yet to ascertain why the IAF personnel left him behind," Abhishek Shandilya, SP of Sukma, said.